The Importance of Self-Care for Caregivers

 Improving your physical well-being will support your mental health.
 It is easier to maintain good mental habits when your body is strong and has a resilient foundation.

-Invest in some form of exercise every day, whether a long walk or an aerobics or yoga class.
+Invest in some form of exercise daily, whether a long walk or an aerobics or yoga class.
 When you exercise, your body produces stress-relieving hormones and improves overall health.

-Eating vegetables, fresh fruit, and whole grain is key to a healthy body.
+Eating vegetables, fresh fruit, and whole grain is vital to a healthy body.
 Healthy eating helps lower the risk of chronic diseases and stabilizes your energy levels and mood.

 Meditation with deep breathing, meditation and muscle relaxation techniques are easy, quick ways to reduce stress.
-When conflicts arise between you and your family member, these tools can help you feel less controlled by stressful feelings and give you the time to think clearly about what to do next.
+When conflicts arise, these tools can help you feel less controlled by stressful feelings and give you the time to think clearly about what to do next.

 Take time to Recharge